burnedpopcorn/BetterRunner/README.md

 # BetterRunner
 A replacement for runner.html (GX.GAMES Test Output) with many New Features

+GameMaker Version Used: ```2023.2```

+Other GameMaker Versions might work, but Newer Versions might not display the "Downloading Data" Loading Bar

 ## Context
 runner.html is a file that runs a GameMaker Studio 2 project that was compiled for GX.GAMES as a Test Run, and is compiled along with the project files when compiling a test run, but runner.html is very basic and has ussless functions, and that brings us to betterrunner.html